-The Basic Agreement sets forth the general and special provisions that apply to all subagreements, the SFA shall include the essential elements of information which apply to the specific subagreement.
-The most current SFA template can be accessed on the FDP Subaward Agreement Forms web site (http://sites.nationalacademies.org) and is included as Appendix A and becomes a part of the Basic Agreement.
+3) The Basic Agreement sets forth the general and special provisions that apply to all subagreements, the SFA shall include the essential elements of information which apply to the specific subagreement.
+The most current SFA template can be accessed on the FDP Subaward Agreement Forms web site http://sites.nationalacademies.org/PGA/fdp/PGA_063626 and becomes a part of the Basic Agreement.
 Subsequent to the approval of the Basic Agreement by the Chancellor, the SFA shall henceforth be considered as a Standard Form Contract.